mounty1/JackRose/sandbox/README.md

 Now it is necessary to tell JackRose about this table and how we want to memorise the information in it.
-When JackRose is a complete product there will be a nice friendly interface to configure all this but for the time being you must populate its tables manually.
+When JackRose is a complete product there will be a nice friendly interface to configure all this but for the time being you must tell it manually by populating its configuration tables.

 Run your interactive database tool as user _jackrose_, connected to the Postgres server you configured as the _dataStore_ in _jackrose.conf_ above.
 You can see yourself in the _users_ table.